EnGinear87/EnGinear87.github.io/Basic Graphing Data/index.md

 [![Hans Rosling's 200 Countries, 200 Years, 4 Minutes - The Joy of Stats - BBC Four](https://img.youtube.com/vi/jbkSRLYSojo/0.jpg)](https://youtu.be/jbkSRLYSojo?)

-Here is a video showing the Virginia Datathon 2020 that I did along with other members of the MSBA program at the College of William and Mary utilizing Tableau to create dashboard and stories for the theme: Communities and COVID-19:
+Here is a video showing the Virginia Datathon 2020 that I did along with other members of the MSBA program at the College of William and Mary utilizing Tableau to create dashboards and stories for the theme: Communities and COVID-19:

 [![Virginia Datathon 2020: Communities and COVID-19](https://img.youtube.com/vi/md_C891jNNg/0.jpg)](https://youtu.be/md_C891jNNg)